ATS-Hackerman/SnakeGame/README.md

-# My heavily aided attempt at making 'Snake' the game
+# My aided attempt at making 'Snake' the game
 _____________________________________________________
 First time trying out pygame,
 thought snake would be the most fitting.